 “Be ye therefore perfect, even as your Father which is in heaven is perfect.”
 Matthew 5:48

 While having a perfectly clean home is a salutary aim, having a heart that is free from bitterness, impatience, and anger is of most noble importance.
 And where else to find healing in the wounds of our own hearts but through the most perfect hearts raised on the face of earth, The Sacred Heart of Jesus and Immaculate Heart of Mary!

 Our line of Traditional Catholic Planners and Calendars

 Along the way of learning motherhood, I learned the art of planning.
 I never expected that my corporate skills in project management could help me on how I can manage my home and my family.

-Writing down plans has immensely helped me in organizing the chaos that’s going on my mind every day.
+Writing down plans has immensely helped me in organizing the chaos that’s going on in my mind every day.
 Setting appointments, planning meals, and scheduling the next mowing.
 There’s just so many things to remember and that’s just on top of the daily motions in the domestic life of a growing family.

 Thank you for dropping by

 Hope you stay for a while moms, and let me hear your stories too!